 16th-17th centuries - Spanish Empire at its height, with Spain the predominant European power.
 The rise of Protestant states in northern Europe and the Ottoman Empire in the Mediterranean begin the country's gradual decline.

 1975 - Franco dies.
 Succeeded as head of state by King Juan Carlos.
-With Juan Carlos on the throne, Spain makes transition from dictatorship to democracy.
-Spain withdraws from the Spanish Sahara, ending its colonial empire.
+Spain makes transition from dictatorship to democracy and withdraws from the Spanish Sahara, ending its colonial empire.

 1978 - New constitution confirms Spain as a parliamentary monarchy.

 2017 - Madrid imposes direct rule in Catalonia after a referendum backs independence from Spain.